Electricity sector in Australia: Battery

 In South Australia a battery installation was performed to keep the local grid running until backup power could be bought on line.
 The Hornsdale Power Reserve is a grid-connected energy storage system co-located with the Hornsdale Wind Farm in the Mid North region of South Australia.

 It was promoted as the world's first big battery at the time.
 During 2017 Tesla won the contract and built the Hornsdale Power Reserve, for a capital cost of A$90 million, leading to the colloquial Tesla big battery name.
-In November 2019, Neoen confirmed that it was increasing capacity by a further 50MW/64.5MWh to a combined 185 MWh.
+In November 2019, Neoen confirmed that it was increasing capacity by a further 50 MW/64.5 MWh to a combined 185 MWh.
 The increased storage capacity was installed by 23 March 2020, and the increased power will follow later in the year.
 The battery demonstrated ability to perform grid functions, leading to several bigger batteries.

 National Electricity Market

 The National Electricity Market (NEM) is an arrangement in Australia for the connection of the synchronous electricity transmission grids of the eastern and southern Australia states and territories to create a cross-state wholesale electricity market.
 The Australian Energy Market Commission develops and maintains the Australian National Electricity Rules (NER), which have the force of law in the states and territories participating in NEM.
 The Rules are enforced by the Australian Energy Regulator.
 The day-to-day management of NEM is performed by the Australian Energy Market Operator.

 The NEM began operation on 13 December 1998 and operations currently includes Queensland, New South Wales, Australian Capital Territory, Victoria, Tasmania and South Australia.
 Western Australia and the Northern Territory are not connected to the NEM.
 The NEM comprises five regions, with the ACT being in the NSW region.
 Tasmania joined the NEM in May 2005 and became fully operational on 29 April 2006 when the Basslink interconnector was fully activated.
 The Snowy region was abolished as a region on 1 July 2008 and the components split between New South Wales and Victoria.
 The Northern Territory has adopted parts of the National Electricity Law, with the Australian Energy Market Commission becoming the rule maker for the Territory for parts of the National Electricity Rules from 1 July 2016.
 Western Australia is also considering adopting parts of the NER.

 The NEM operates the world's longest interconnected power systems between Port Douglas, Queensland and Port Lincoln, South Australia with an end-to-end distance of more than 5000 kilometres, and 40,000 circuit kilometres.
 Over A$11 billion of electricity is traded annually in the NEM to meet the demand of almost 19 million end-use consumers.
 New South Wales accounts for about 25% of NEM.